codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds.md

 ## Overview

-With our QuickBooks Online Bank Feeds integration, your SMB customers can connect bank accounts from your application to QuickBooks Online (QBO).
-Their transactions are then available to view as _bank feeds_ in QBO.
-With visibility of bank feeds, your SMB customers can more easily reconcile bank transactions against accounting entries.
+With our integration, your SMB customers can connect bank accounts from your application to QuickBooks Online (QBO).
+You can then push bank transactions from those accounts to QBO, via Codat, in a standardized format.

-Once an SMB user has connected an account via the integration, you can push their bank transactions from QBO to Codat in a standardized format.
-Codat then pushes bank transactions to QBO on a daily schedule.
-An SMB user can also trigger a push on demand by updating their transactions in the QBO UI.
+Bank transactions are automatically pushed from Codat to QBO on a daily schedule.
+SMB users can also trigger pushes on demand by updating their transactions in the QBO UI.

-Transactions are available to view as bank feeds in the **Transactions** area in QBO.
+SMB users can view their bank transactions as bank feeds in the **Transactions** area in QBO.
+From here they can easily reconcile bank transactions from your application against accounting entries.

+This guide explains how to set up the integration with your application, the steps for SMB users to connect their bank accounts to QBO, and how to push bank transactions.

 :::note Availability of our QBO Bank Feeds integration Please contact your Account Manager or Account Executive if you're interested in using this integration.